The Hidden Cost of Offshoring

 Delivering fully-functioning projects on time and on budget ensures higher ROI by negating all the downstream crud that occurs when a vendor misses delivery targets, including:

 Putting aside for a moment which vendors are better at "getting it right the first time", we can surely agree that there are significant costs associated with missed targets and unmet expectations - costs that are external to the features delivered with the system.
 Hand-waving wildly here, in considering an enterprise system that’s a part of a much larger value chain within the organization, I’ll quantify the cost of not "getting it right" the first time at around 50% of the project’s nominal value.
-Multiplying this by the rate of failure or challenged projects in IT helps us understand the ROI of right.
+Multiplying this by the rate of failed or challenged projects in IT helps us understand the ROI of right.

 It’s easy to agree that lower costs per hour are generally better than higher costs per hour, just as easy as it is to agree that higher value or efficiency delivered per effort hour is more desirable than lower value per effort hour.